French Baroque architecture: The residential square

 The residential square, a group of houses with of identical size and identical architecture around a square, usually with a fountain in the middle, first based on the Italian model, appeared in Paris in the Place Royal (now Place des Vosges) between 1605 and 1613.
 The buildings had high mansard roofs, and tricolor facades of broke, stone, and slate.
 In the beginning, a statue of Louis XIII on horseback was placed in the center.
 A smaller square, Place Dauphine, originally with thirty-two houses, was built on the Île de la Cité next to the Pont Neuf between 1607 and 1610.
 It faced an equestrian statue of Henry IV of France.

 The next major urban square constructed in Paris was the Place des Victoires (1684–1697), a real estate development of seven large buildings in three segments around an oval square, with a monument to Louis XIV at its center.
 This was built by an enterprising entrepreneur and nobleman of the court, Jean-Baptiste Prédot, combined with the architect Jules Hardouin-Mansart.
-The new square was a showcases of the new monumental Style Louis XIV.
-The old brick and stone of the Henry IV squares was replaced by the Grand Style of monumental columns, which usually were part of the facade itself, rather than standing separately.
+The new square was a showcases of the new monumental Louis XIV style.
+The old brick and stone of the Henry IV squares was replaced by the Grand Style of monumental columns, which usually were part of the façade itself, rather than standing separately.
 All the buildings around the square were connected and built to the same height, in the same style.
 The ground floor featured a covered arcade for pedestrians.

 Between 1699 and 1702, another square was constructed also by Hardouin-Mansart. the Place Vendôme, In another innovation, this project was partially financed by the sale of lots around the square.
-All of these projects featured monumental facades in the Louis XIV style, giving a particular harmony to the squares.
+All of these projects featured monumental façades in the Louis XIV style, giving a particular harmony to the squares.

 Louis XV followed the example of Louis XIV.
 In the later years of his reign, Louis constructed a major new square in the center of the city, Place Louis XV (now Place de la Concorde, with a harmonious row of new buildings designed by Ange-Jacques Gabriel.
 Following the example of the earlier squares, it featured an equestrian statue of Louis XV, which was pulled down during the French Revolution.
 Louis XV built other monumental squares following the same architectural model in the centers of Rennes and Bordeaux.
-Another notable square, Place Stanislas, was built in the city of Nancy, in Lorraine, shortly before that Duchy was formally attached to France.
+Another notable square, Place Stanislas, was built in the city of Nancy, in Lorraine, shortly before that duchy was formally attached to France.